 Lumens (lm) are a measure of how much visible light a lamp or other light source emits, and they are the easiest way to determine how bright a light bulb is.

 With the development of various energy-saving light bulbs, including LED lighting, this is no longer valid.
-As they do not lose a lot of their energy through heat (as incandescents do) they are much more efficient and need much less power to generate the same amount of light.
-A 5W LED bulb, for example, can be just as bright as a 50W incandescent bulb.
+As they do not lose a lot of their energy through heat (as incandescent light bulbs do) they are much more efficient and need much less power to generate the same amount of light.
+A 5W LED light bulb, for example, can be just as bright as a 50W incandescent light bulb.

 This is where lumens come in.
 As lumens are a measure of a light bulb’s output, rather than its input (as is the case with its wattage), it provides a more reliable way of measuring its brightness, and it also means you can compare the brightness of different types of light bulbs.

 The higher the lumens count, the brighter the light bulb.
 Standard household light bulbs can vary in brightness, but typically have a lumens count anywhere between 300-800lm.
 On the other hand, certain industrial-use light bulbs, such as High-Intensity Discharge (HID) light bulbs, can have lumens ratings in the tens or hundreds of thousands.

 6) Do LED light bulbs really save money?

 Although their price is constantly falling, LED light bulbs still cost more per unit than other types of light bulb.

 However, in the long run, LED light bulbs definitely will save money compared to incandescent light bulbs, for two reasons.

 Firstly, the energy efficiency of LED light bulbs means that they use up to 90% less energy than incandescent light bulbs to achieve the same level of brightness.
 This can bring energy bills down and save money in the long-term.